siegeon/magic.lambda.io/README.md

 this doesn't create a zip file, but rather a zip stream, which you can manipulate using other slots.
 This slot is useful if you need to return zipped content as your HTTP response for instance.

+Notice, both the root arguments (lambda children) of this slot will be evaluated, in addition to its content nodes, evaluated once for each file.

 ```
 io.content.zip-stream
    .:/foo/x.txt